 Adults (including elderly):

 A reduction in frequency of leg cramps may take up to 4 weeks to become apparent.
 Patients should be monitored closely during the early stages of treatment for adverse effects.
 After an initial trial of 4 weeks, treatment should be stopped if there is no benefit.
-Treatment should be interrupted at approximately three monthly intervals to reassess the benefit of treatment.
+Treatment should be interrupted at approximately three monthly intervals to assess the need for continuation of treatment with quinine.

 4.3 Contraindications